History of Bristol's buses

 In 1927 the company had services reaching as far as Chepstow (this was long before the Severn Bridge, of course), Burford, Hungerford, Devizes and Frome.

-In January 1930 the Great Western Railway bought 67% of BT&CC's shares, but as it had no legal powers to operate trams, it transferred its interest to the Western National Omnibus Co in December of 1931, the effect of which was to give Western National a controlling stake.
+In January 1930 the Great Western Railway bought 67% of BT&CC's shares, but as it had no legal powers to operate trams, it transferred its interest to the Western National Omnibus Co in December of 1931, the effect of which was to give Western National a controlling stake in Bristol.
 Western National was half owned by the GWR and half by the Tilling group.

 By the end of the 1920s, routes had reached Oxford and Yeovil, and various ex-GWR routes in Wiltshire and Somerset were now operated by BT&CC.